manan-luthra/manan-luthra.github.io/pest.md

 ## Advantage of using YOLOv3 over classifier based systems:
--It looks at the whole image at test time so its predictions are informed by global context in the image.
+- It looks at the whole image at test time so its predictions are informed by global context in the image.
--It also makes predictions with a single network evaluation unlike systems like R-CNN which require thousands for a single image.
+- It also makes predictions with a single network evaluation unlike systems like R-CNN which require thousands for a single image.
 This makes it extremely fast, more than 1000x faster than R-CNN and 100x faster than Fast R-CNN

 ## OpenCV and ESP32 integration
 ![image](https://user-images.githubusercontent.com/105019328/217409188-5f5b1c32-fc98-47e8-af40-d972d30470e6.png)